ananelson/ado/docs/command-line-interface.rst

 {{ codes('examples.sh|idio|shint|pyg', 'projects') }}

-Notes with Porjects and Tasks
+Notes with Projects and Tasks
 -----------------------------

 Notes can be assigned to projects or tasks, either when they are created, or